 Examples of reasons for enforcement actions include: multiple regulatory violations; child physical and sexual abuse; neglect; criminal histories; drug and alcohol abuse; noncompliance with zoning laws; fire code violations; and illegal child care.

-For family day care homes, regulations governing the appeal process are set forth at COMAR 13A.15.14.
+For family child care homes, regulations governing the appeal process are set forth at COMAR 13A.15.14.
 For child care centers, the applicable regulations are found at COMAR 13A.16.18.
 For letter of compliance facilities, the applicable regulations are found at COMAR 13A.17.16.
 And for large family child care homes, the applicable regulations are found at COMAR 13A.18.15.